kytrinyx/problem-specifications/exercises/pangram/introduction.md

 To give a comprehensive sense the font, the random sentences should use **all** the letters in the English alphabet.

 They're running a competition to get suggestions for sentences that they can use.
-Your friend is in charge of checking the submissions to see if they are valid.
+Your in charge of checking the submissions to see if they are valid.

-The competition went viral on social media, and your friend needs to check thousands of sentences.

-They've asked you to help out.

 ```exercism/note
 Pangram comes from Greek, παν γράμμα, pan gramma, which means "every letter".